netoabel/elgatokey-cam-bind/README.md

 </plist>
 ```

-And then run the following commands:
+And then run the following command:

 ```
 launchctl load ~/Library/LaunchAgents/com.my.elgato-cam-bind.plist